FREE Case Review (866) 588-0600

 A lawyer holding paper work with a gavel in front

 There are three types of legal philosophy: analytic jurisprudence, normative jurisprudence, and critical law theories.
-Analytic jurisprudence is the process of figuring out what makes law different from other norms, such as morality.
+Analytic jurisprudence determines what makes law different from other norms, such as morality.

 Normative jurisprudence involves the evaluation of law from the perspective of whether it is just or efficient.
-Critical law theories are concerned with how power is distributed within society through legal institutions.
+Critical law theories concern how power is distributed within society through legal institutions.

 There are 6 major legal theories: natural law, legal positivism, Marxist law, realism, critical legal studies, and feminist jurisprudence.